mwojnars/schemat/django-app/hyperweb/hypertag/README.md

 As a consequence of name spaces separation, it is not possible to directly refer to tag names inside expressions.

+#### Special tags

+##### Null tag (.)

+##### Pass tag

+A block consisting of a single keyword `pass` (the _"pass" tag_), no attributes, no body - constitutes a "pass block" that serves as a placeholder that does simply nothing, not even rendering a newline (unlike the null tag).
+The pass tag corresponds to Python's "pass" keyword.
+Typically, a pass block is used inside control blocks (for/if/else) to mark an empty branch, which may appeal to esthetics in some cases or be a way to mark unfinished implementation.
+Example:

+    if condition
+        p | render something
+    else
+        pass

+The above code is equivalent to:

+    if condition
+        p | render something

 ### DOM